Transfer Application Tips

 The Admissions Committee is interested in how you use your time in your school and greater communities, what engages, informs and tests your academic interests, and what you learned from those pursuits and how they are connected to the College of Human Ecology.

 DO: Be thoughtful about which jobs, extracurricular activities, intern/externships, volunteer work, etc. you include.
 Only the most meaningful and relevant are of interest to the Human Ecology Admissions Committee.
+We understand that some opportunities for service, work, and extracurricular activities during Spring/Summer/Fall 2020 were impacted by Covid-19.

 Letters of recommendation help the Admissions Committee understand your maturity, self-motivation, initiative, character, and role in the classroom and community.